-- Open IF function in the “MATCH” column.
+- Open IF function in excel in the “MATCH” column.

-- The first criteria of the formula is a logical test so in this case, our logical test is to check whether “Date 1” is equal to “Date 2” or not, so apply the logical test as E2 = F2.
+- The first criterion of the formula is a logical test in excel so in this case, our logical test is to check whether “Date 1” is equal to “Date 2” or not, so apply the logical test as E2 = F2.